ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

 "You're learning a lot from Past President Hero," said Brent's host mother, gesturing with a snail shell.
-"How to play chess, how to be a gentleman."
+"How to play go, how to be a gentleman."
 She punched Hero's arm.
-They were old friends.

-Hero and Brent's host mother often brought Brent out to lunch and dinner, and he was learning to enjoy these long meals at hotel restaurants.
-He just had to get into a certain mental place.
+Hero and Brent's was learning to enjoy these long meals at hotel restaurants.
+He just had to get into a certain mental state away from his anxieties, focused on learning.

-This dinner was to plan for winter break.
-Brent was going to stay at Hero's home to watch his dog while Hero was travelling in Canada for a project.
-Brent needed a quiet place to finish his college applications.
+They were planning winter break.
+Brent was going to stay at Hero's house while Hero was travelling in Canada for a project.
+Brent needed a quiet place to finish his college applications, and Helsa needed company.

 ---